 This diagram could have been very positive.
 If the handle's trendline had broken up, the previous low would have been tested.
 Exceeding this range and creating new support would have confirmed a reversal.

-However, the inverted cup with handle is difficult to break out because the handle implies only a negligible upward movement.
+However, the inverted cup with handle is difficult to break out as the handle implies only a negligible upward movement.
 Most reversals have a quick and hard bounce (with volume) and the price channel will quickly be near or above the previous high.
-Since handle formation requires a gradual upward movement to form the channel (and then the breakout), it is almost always associated with a sharp fall in price.
+Since handle formation requires a gradual upward move to form the channel (and then the breakout), it is almost always associated with a sharp fall in prices.

-With Bitcoin, we are currently seeing that a perfect inverted cup and handle are being formed.
+We see with Bitcoin in this example diagram that a perfect inverse cup and a perfect handle are formed.
 The weekly chart shows the cup starting in November 2017, when Bitcoin surged above $ 5.000 and the price continued to climb to its all-time high.
 That was 17 weeks prior to our March 2018 example above, which means we've exceeded the 7 week minimum time for the cup and handle pattern to take shape.

 The big red wick below occurred when the $ 6.000 low happened in the first week of February.
-The handle of this cup and handle pattern starts after that candle.
-The second big red wick came from a $ 8.342 low.
+The handle of this cup and handle pattern begins after this candle.
+The second big red wick came from a low of $ 8.342.
 The second low was higher and gave us a channel to draw trend lines on.
-Now we assume that the market respects this channel and either goes up or down accordingly.
+Now we assume that the market respects this channel and either rises or falls accordingly.

 A serious decision will be made very soon.
-We know that there is tremendous pressure on price to either go down a large percentage or officially reverse into an uptrend.
-The most terrifying part is the trend line moving down from the all time high.
+We know there is tremendous pressure on price to either fall a large percentage or officially reverse into an uptrend.
+The scariest part is the trendline moving down from the all time high.

 The price actually broke from the bottom when the price was above $ 10.500 in early March.
 However, this was short-lived and he found support in the newly formed handle.
 But to keep this trading channel going, he needed price promotions in the $ 10.000 to $ 14.000 range, which happened very soon.

 As we can see, the price needs to stabilize again quickly above $ 10.000.
-The top trend line is at $ 14.000 which is a high target for a breakout right now.
-If price finds support above $ 12.000, we could definitely see an attempt to retest the all-time highs (more than $ 19.000 in December 2017) as this is part of the cup-and-handle pattern we're trying to visualize here.
+The top trendline is at $ 14.000 which is a high target for a breakout right now.
+If price finds support above $ 12.000, we could definitely see an attempt to retest the all-time highs (over $ 19.000 in December 2017) as this is part of the cup and handle pattern we're trying to visualize here.

-A triangle is a pattern, but it should be viewed more as a charting tactic.
+A triangle is a pattern, but it should be thought of as a charting tactic.
 The idea is that the trend lines come together to form a triangular shape.
 The price channel narrows as a triangle nears completion.
-When a long-term triangle has reached its end point, a break on the top creates a huge rise in prices, while a break on the bottom creates a sharp fall in prices.
+When a long-term triangle has reached its end point, an upside break creates a huge price spike, while a break downside creates a sharp price drop.